-EVOLUTION IS A progression of interrelated phenomena.
+Evolution is a progression of interrelated phenomena.
 Society is continuously evolving, and as an institution of society, healthcare is evolving as well.
-Thoughtful men and women have studied this evolution and helped develop rules of conduct for each new paradigm.
+Thoughtful men and women have studied this evolution and helped to develop rules of conduct for each new paradigm.
 Our sense of morality also changes, and the old rules of moral behavior do not always apply.
 On a fundamental level, people need and want guidance and standards to help them "do the right thing."

 Nowhere is this evolution more evident than in the complex field of healthcare management.
 Healthcare as a microcosm of society reacts and responds to societal events.

-Continual advances in technology, changes in healthcare financing, increasing consumer needs and expectations, the proliferation of socioeconomically induced health problems, ever-expanding public scrutiny and litigation, and the debate over healthcare reform all contribute to the significant complexity of healthcare.
+Continual advances in technology, changes in healthcare financing, increasing consumer needs and expectations, the proliferation of socioeconomically induced health problems, ever-expanding public scrutiny and litigation, and the reform mandate all contribute to the significant complexity of healthcare.
 The decision-making process in healthcare management has become more complicated, and healthcare executives may sometimes waver in their confidence that they are making ethically responsible decisions.

 Amid this turmoil of constant change, healthcare executives frequently find themselves in uncharted waters where the ethical "rules" may be unclear.
 Real-life ethical dilemmas are complex.
 Rarely do such dilemmas involve a single ethical issue.
-More often, numerous intertwined issues-involving many stakeholders with diverse values-clamor for attention.
+More often, numerous intertwined issues involving many stakeholders with diverse values clamor for attention.

 Ambiguities abound; resolutions to ethical dilemmas do not come easily.
-Friedman (2012) suggests that future ethics issues will surround access to care, informed consent for participation in "health policy trials" such as accountable care organizations, insurance discrimination, power shifts, scope-of-practice issues, the drive to maximize profits, end-of-life issues, privacy and security of health information, and a focus on thinking communally.
-Friedman tells us that we need ethical leadership to address these issues head-on and that "being able to justify one's decisions on ethical grounds as well as fiscal ones will be essential to success."
+The implementation of the Patient Protection and Affordable Care Act will present new ethics issues and will pose new ethical challenges.
+Friedman (2012) suggests that these future ethics issues will surround access to care; informed consent for participation in "health policy trials," such as accountable care organizations; insurance discrimination; power shifts; scope-of-practice issues; the drive to maximize profits; end-of-life issues; privacy and security of health information; and a focus on thinking communally.
+Friedman (2012) tells us that we need ethical leadership to address these issues head-on and that "being able to justify one's decisions on ethical grounds as well as fiscal ones will be essential to success."